vineeth-pydi/Stock_Price_Prediction_GCP/README.md

 # Stock Price Prediction and Anomaly Detection

 ## Project Overview
 This project aims to leverage Google Cloud Platform (GCP) technologies to analyze historical and real-time stock data for predicting stock price movements and detecting anomalies.
-Using BigQuery, Cloud Pub/Sub, Dataflow, and Data Studio, we provide insights for informed investment decisions.
+Using BigQuery, Cloud Pub/Sub, Dataflow, and Data Studio, and Vertex AI workbench we provide insights for informed investment decisions.

 ### Key Features
 - Real-time stock price prediction using historical and streamed data.